JapanPanda/Notify-Me-Schedule-Builder/readme.md

 }
 ```

-## Getting your PushBullet Token
-Login to [PushBullet Settings](https://www.pushbullet.com/#settings) and generate a token there.

 ## Privacy Disclosure
 This app WILL NOT give me any access to whatever information you have since you will be running it on your own computer or server.